 However, small producers don't always have the money or manpower necessary for the complex and very costly process of organic certification.
 Though the organic bodies might be no-profit organisations the certification companies are not.

-Jun Chiyabari who grow our Nepali teas on a tiny garden in untouched mountains in the foothills of the Himalayas create their incredible tea without any chemicals.
-They are not organically certified.
+Our Nepali teas are grown in the untouched foothills of the Himalayas by the the Jun Chiyabari Tea Garden.
+They create their incredible tea without any chemicals and are organically certified.

 Certification is far easier to arrange for big agri-businesses.